-An open-air specialty shopping district, you can easily spend your entire day exploring all of Tin City.
+In an open-air specialty shopping district, you can easily spend your entire day exploring all of Tin City.
 Waterfront shops are divided into four buildings where you’ll find food, crafts, antiques, seashells, wine, mood rings, and more!

-Tin City is the perfect place to grab a souvenir for your family back home or a swimsuit to hit the beach right afterwards!
+Tin City is the perfect place to grab a souvenir for your family back home or a swimsuit to hit the beach right afterward!
 To test out that new swimsuit, hit up Cruise Naples to get a boat tour of Naples or charter your own boat!

 While there are 30 boutiques at Tin City, that’s not all they have to do.
 Visit 1500 South by celebrity chef Art Smith for Southern fare, cocktails, and wine.
 Then head back to enjoy a frozen treat at Tin City’s ice cream parlor.

 Tin City has a partnership with Slidr.
 Scooters and shuttles are available if you plan on drinking and want safe, free transportation!